-- Based on the requirements, quick design is prepared.
+- Based on the requirements, the quick design is prepared.

 - The design, developed during the designing phase, is then implemented to develop the software prototype.

-- Thereafter, prototype is handed over to the client, for its evaluation.
+- Thereafter, the prototype is handed over to the client, for its evaluation.

-- Based on the feedbacks and reviews, received from the client, the prototype is either accepted for further actual development process, and thereafter testing, to achieve the final product, or is being diverted to the designing phase, again, for the refinement.
+- Based on the feedback and reviews, received from the client, the prototype is either accepted for the further actual development process, and thereafter testing, to achieve the final product, or is being diverted to the designing phase, again, for the refinement.

 - It is, usually approached, when the exact requirements are not available, or on the availability of few requirements.

-- Involvement of the client, who works as an approver, to either carry out the further development process on the prototype, so as to achieve develop final product or may ask for the improvement in the prototype.
+- Involvement of the client, who works as an approver, to either carry out the further development process on the prototype, to achieve develop the final product or may ask for the improvement in the prototype.

 - Missing functionality or feature can easily be identified.

-- Risk of insufficient amount of requirements analysis.
+- Risk of an insufficient amount of requirements analysis.

 - The client may likely to get confused, between what is observed in the prototype and what is being received in the final product.